SoulGorilla/SoulGorilla/README.md

 ## ⚡ Hi there and welcome to my page!

-### 🤠 I'm a designer, investor and front-end developer living in Austin Texas
+### 🤠 I'm a designer, business builder and investor living in Austin Texas.

+I build, buy and sell small cash-flow businesses.

 I have a deep love for no-code tools, personal transformation, and designing/building cool stuff